12 Best Places to Stay in Thailand for Families in 2026

 If you’ve ever seen a postcard of Thailand—with longtail boats, turquoise water, and towering cliffs—that’s Krabi.
 It’s wild, beautiful, and surprisingly chill for a place that shows up on so many bucket lists.

 Even though Krabi’s on the mainland, it still gives off that laid-back island vibe.
-No big cities—just small towns, fishing villages, and quiet beaches.
-You’ve probably seen pictures of Railay Beach or Phra Nang Cave… and yep, they’re just as stunning in person.
+You’ve probably seen pictures of Railay Beach or Phra Nang Cave… they’re just as stunning in person.

 A woman and two girls walking on a beach.